Bhavika Sharma

 Bhavika Sharma (born 5 August 1998) is an Indian actress who primarily works in Hindi television.
-Sharma is best known for her portrayal of Niyati Purohit Rawat in Jiji Maa, Constable Santosh Sharma in Maddam Sir and IPS Savi Chavan Thakkar in Ghum Hai Kisikey Pyaar Meiin.
+Sharma is best known for her roles in Jiji Maa, Maddam Sir and Ghum Hai Kisikey Pyaar Meiin.
+She is currently playing the lead role in Colors TV's Seher – Hone Ko Hai.

 Early life

 Bhavika Sharma was born on 5 August 1998 in Mumbai, Maharashtra.
 She has been fond of acting since childhood and started working in television shows at the age of 17.

 Career

-Bhavika Sharma made her debut in Parvarrish - Season 2, in 2015, portraying the character of Riya Gupta.
-In 2017, she portrayed the role of Niyati Purohit in the show Jiji Maa.
+Bhavika Sharma made her debut in Parvarrish - Season 2 in 2015, portraying the character of Riya Gupta.
+In 2017, she portrayed the role of Niyati Purohit in Jiji Maa.
 Later, she was seen in Maddam Sir playing the role of Constable Santosh Sharma opposite Priyanshu Singh.
 She quit the show as she was not happy with the growth of her character in the show.

-She made her film debut with Cookie playing the character of Minnie Kapoor.
-She was last seen in the lead role of Savi Chavan Thakkar in StarPlus's Ghum Hai Kisikey Pyaar Meiin opposite Shakti Arora from June 2023 to June 2024, Hitesh Bharadwaj from June 2024 to January 2025 and Param Singh from May 2025 until the show ended in July 2025.
+She made her film debut with Cookie playing the role of Minnie Kapoor.
+She was seen in the lead role of Savi Chavan in Ghum Hai Kisikey Pyaar Meiin opposite Shakti Arora from June 2023 to June 2024, Hitesh Bharadwaj from June 2024 to January 2025 and Param Singh from May 2025 until the show ended in July 2025.
+Since July 2026, she replaced Rishita Kothari as the female lead of Seher Baig Niyazi in Colors TV's Seher – Hone Ko Hai.